UN watchdog confirms another Iranian breach of nuclear deal

 The ultimate goal of the deal is to prevent Iran from developing a nuclear bomb, something Iran insists it does not want to do.
 Iran now has enough enriched uranium to make a bomb, but nowhere near the amount it had before the nuclear deal was signed.

-IAEA inspectors visited the Isfahan plant where Iran has said it plans to conduct the research on Jan.
-10, and officials were informed by Tehran on Jan.
-13 that “modification and installation of the relevant equipment for the mentioned R&D activities have been already started,” the agency said.
+On Sunday, IAEA inspectors visited the Isfahan plant where Iran has said it plans to conduct the research, and officials were informed by Tehran on Wednesday that “modification and installation of the relevant equipment for the mentioned R&D activities have been already started,” the agency said.

 Iran’s ambassador to the IAEA, Kazem Gharibabadi, repeated that in a tweet on Wednesday, adding that “natural uranium will be used to produce uranium metal in the first stage.”